 The global and independent platform for the SAP community.

 SAP is building the intelligent enterprise.
-Red Hat supports this strategy, end to end.
-The upcoming modernization includes drastic changes.
-They concern the migration to Hana and that of the existing SAP applications including custom code to S/4.
+Red Hat stands fully behind this strategy.
+The upcoming modernization will involve drastic changes.
+They relate to the migration to Hana and the migration of existing SAP applications, including custom code, to S/4.

 Peter Körner, Red Hat